mambusskruj/mambusskruj.github.io/content/posts/pub-neovim-for-markdown.md

 ## Better spell checker

 [LanguageTool](https://languagetool.org/)
  is a grammar tool and spell checker with an open-source core.
-I'm using the free tier and considering upgrading to a paid plan because I would like to improve my writing in English.
 LanguageTool can be used inside Neovim as a Language Server with [ltex-ls](https://github.com/valentjn/ltex-ls) plugin.
-Implementation has some limitations.
+Implementation has several limitations.
 You can't:
- - add a new word to the dictionary
+ - Add a new word to the dictionary;
- - hide false positive
+ - Hide false positive;
- - disable rule
+ - Disable rule.

-But you are still able to fix grammar and spelling.
+But you are still able to correct grammar and spelling.

-Inability to add a new word to the dictionary bothered me.
-So I decided to glue [Vim's spell feature](https://neovim.io/doc/user/spell.html) and LanguageTool LSP.
+Inability to add a new word to the dictionary bugged me, and I decided to put together [Vim's spell feature](https://neovim.io/doc/user/spell.html) and LanguageTool LSP.
 Here's how I did that:

 ```
 local spell_words = {}